Back to Colorado

 Plain English: The amendment adds a new section to an existing law, allowing grants from the community impact cash fund for local governments to help with methane emission reduction projects at municipal solid waste landfills.

-• Adds a new subsection (g) in Colorado Revised Statutes 25-7-129 that allows grants from the community impact cash fund to be provided to local governments for methane emission reduction projects at municipal solid waste landfills.
+• Adds a new provision that allows the Department of Public Health and Environment to provide grants from the community impact cash fund to local governments for methane emission reduction projects at municipal solid waste landfills.

 • Prioritizes grant requests from local governments over private entities when it comes to funding for complying with landfill methane emission reduction requirements.